UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/preface.md

-PREPRINT FOR EDUCATIONAL USE ONLY

-# Goal

-Educational book on hyperpolarized metabolic 13C MRI  technology and biomedical applications

-Readers should be able to
-●	Understand the concepts and techniques of dissolution dynamic nuclear polarization ●	Understand the NMR and in vivo behavior of hyperpolarized carbon-13 agents ●	Identify promising and potential applications of hyperpolarized carbon-13 MR ●	Design a hyperpolarized carbon-13 MR experiment
-●	Perform a hyperpolarized carbon-13 MR experiment
-●	Analyze and interpret hyperpolarized carbon-13 MR data This is not intended to be a review of all the literature (methods/techniques/etc), but rather should be more educational in focus, supporting the scientist who is new to hyperpolarized metabolic MRI without overwhelming them.

-**Audience**: Scientists and Clinician-Scientists who want to work with hyperpolarized metabolic MRI methods.
-Familiarity with introductory college-level physics, chemistry, and math.

 # Preface

 Are you ready to be hyperpolarized?
 Do you have what it takes to measure rapid in vivo metabolic conversion?
 In this book, you will be taken through a journey of samples being frozen at near absolute zero, irradiated with gigahertz frequency microwaves, dissolved by super-heated water, injected into a living organism, and illuminating in real-time metabolism and other biologically processes with 100,000+ times polarization enhancements in ways never possible before.